johnpcarter/devops-demo/README.md

 ### API Gateway setup

+Create a test app called "TestApp" under the section "Apps", this is the app that will be auto assigned to any deployed API's.

+### Policy enforcement

 Go to "Policies" tab and select "**Global policies**", then enable the global policy "Transaction Logging".
 This will ensure that the micro gateway will log all API transactions via the API Gateway's embedded ELK.

-Create a test app called "TestApp" under the section "Apps", this is the app that will be auto assigned to any deployed API's.
+Create a second global policy by clicking on "Create global policy" and naming it "Basic Security", leave the filters and select the "policy" tab.
+Under the "Identify & Access" section, click "Identify & Authorize".
+On the right had side of the screen check "API Key" under "Identitfication Type".
+Click the "Save" button and activate the policy.
+This will mean that you will have to provide an API key as a minimum in order to invoke any API's.

+### Routing & Promotion

 Then create a promotion stage called "UAT", which will be used to deploy your API to your SaaS tenant.
 Click the "profile" pull down menu and select "Promotion Management".
 Then click "Add Stage".